The Haute Seeker

 MLK Day Events and Activities in Chicago

 MLK Day is a National holiday that honors and celebrates the legacy and life of Dr. Martin Luther King Jr. These celebrations take place in the form of community events, a day of service, or through cultural experiences.
-The commemorative day off in Chicago offers a chance for locals and visitors alike to experience the impact of the incredible civil rights leader in a way that suites them best.
+The commemorative day off in Chicago offers a chance for locals and visitors alike to experience the impact of the incredible civil rights leader in a way that suits them best.

-Monday, January 16th // 10:00 a.m. – 5:00 p.m.
+Saturday, January 20th // 9:30 a.m. – 12:00 p.m.

 Cost: Free

-Celebrate MLK Day at the Kroc Center Chicago on Monday, January 16th.
+Celebrate MLK Day at the Kroc Center Chicago on Monday, January 15th.
 Dream Fest is a free community event featuring activities for the whole family.
 Participate in an open swim, gym, ongoing movies, arts and crafts, fitness demos, and more during this all-day event.

 Monday, January 16th // Time Varies